 Type of Trip, Schedule, and Budget

-If you’re looking for romance, probably avoid All-Star Movies.
-If you’re looking for budget, definitely book All-Star Movies.
+If you’re looking for romance, probably avoid All-Star Movies and definitely consider Grand Floridian.
+If you’re looking for budget, flip those options.

 If you’ll be at the parks all day every day, you might not want to splurge on the hotel because it’ll mostly just be a bed to rest your head on.
 If you’re planning to relax poolside for a day or two, you’ll probably want a deluxe resort (or maybe a split stay—dividing your visit between two hotels).